West-ward 986 (Cefaclor 500 mg)

 Pill imprint West-ward 986 has been identified as Cefaclor 500 mg.

-Cefaclor is used in the treatment of tonsillitis/pharyngitis; skin and structure infection; bronchitis; skin infection; urinary tract infection (and more), and belongs to the drug class second generation cephalosporins.
+Cefaclor is used in the treatment of sinusitis; bronchitis; skin and structure infection; tonsillitis/pharyngitis; upper respiratory tract infection (and more), and belongs to the drug class second generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cefaclor 500 mg is not subject to the Controlled Substances Act.

 See also related documents.